Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/Monster_of_the_Week.md

 - **Crazy Eyes**: You get +1 Weird (max +3).
 - **See, It All Fits Together**: You can use Sharp instead of Charm when you **[[manipulate someone]]**.
 - **Suspicious Mind**: If someone lies to you, you know it.
-- **Often Overlooked**: When **you** **act all crazy** to avoid something, roll +Weird.
+- **Often Overlooked**: When **you** **act all crazy** to avoid something, roll [[+Weird]].
 On a 10+ you’re regarded as unthreatening and unimportant.
 On a 7-9, pick one: unthreatening or unimportant.
 On a miss, you draw lots (but not all) of the attention.
 - **Contrary**: When **you seek out and receive someone’s honest advice** on the best course of action for you and then do something else instead, mark experience.
 If you do exactly the opposite of their advice, you also take +1 [[ongoing]] on any [[moves]] you make pursuing that course.
 - **Net Friends**: You know a lot of people on the Internet.
-When **you** **contact a net friend to help you** with a mystery, roll +Charm.
+When **you** **contact a net friend to help you** with a mystery, roll [[+Charm]].
 On a 10+, they’re available and helpful—they can fix something, break a code, hack a computer, or get you some special information.
 On a 7-9, they’re prepared to help, but it’s either going to take some time or you’re going to have to do part of it yourself.
 On a miss, you burn some bridges.
 - **Sneaky**: When **you attack from ambush, or from behind**, inflict +2 [[harm]].

 **[[GEAR]]**